Election process meeting canceled; Merchant says absentee ballots will be mailed

 It’s not yet clear why the meeting was canceled and if or when the presentation will be rescheduled.

-Merchant has not yet provided details of how the elections will work to the Great Falls Public Schools or Sun River Valley School District, according to their offices on Monday and Tuesday.
+Merchant has not yet provided details of how the elections will work to the Great Falls Public Schools or Sun River Valley School District, according to their offices on Tuesday.

 GFPS election also going to polls; Merchant says library levy email was a “misunderstanding”